-The FWCIGA Financial Statements are prepared on a modified basis of cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States (GAAP).
+The FWCIGA Financial Statements are prepared on a modified basis of cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States ("GAAP").
 The basis of presentation differs from GAAP because assessments receivable and accruals for loss and loss adjustment expenses are excluded due to the difficulty in estimating those amounts until a liquidation actually occurs.
 The modified cash basis financial statements are used by most guaranty associations.
 To provide a more complete picture of the financial position of FWCIGA, it should be noted that the Audited Financial Statements provide a footnote disclosure of the estimated claim liabilities.

-As previously disclosed in this report, the outstanding claim liabilities at the end of 2018 were estimated to be at least \$250.4 million.
+As previously disclosed in this report, the outstanding claim liabilities at the end of 2019 were estimated to be \$191.4 million.
 While the current cash held by FWCIGA is not sufficient to cover all of the estimated liabilities, workers' compensation claims are paid over a long period of time and the Association reviews its cash and outstanding liabilities at each Board meeting to determine whether an assessment may be needed to cover upcoming claims payments.
 During 2016 and 2017, the net impact on FWCIGA, after payment of claims and receipt of estate distributions, was between \$6 and \$7 million.
-That trend shifted in 2018 with a net increase resulting from of estate distributions in excess of claim payments, primarily from the Reliance estate.
+That trend shifted in 2018 and 2019 with net increases resulting from estate distributions in excess of claim payments, primarily from the Reliance and Legion estates.